School starts next week!

-Every diabetic is different.
+Every person with diabetes is different.
 For example, the way one child reacts to, or feels, a low blood sugar is not the same as another.
-Be sure to highlight information specific to your diabetic.
+Be sure to highlight information specific to your child.

 It is also important to note that Type 1 Diabetes school guidelines often include legal information specific to a country.
 It may not always be relevant for you, so update it to be in alignment with your location.